geosolutions-it/MapStore2/docs/user-guide/resources-properties.md

 ## Details

 It is possible to add details as additional information in form of descriptive content for the resource itself.
 This is useful to associate some information to the resource and provide an overview of its content.
-To do that the user can can write the details of the resource from the **About** tab.
+To do that the user can write the details of the resource from the **About** tab.

 <img src="../img/resource-properties/edit-map-properties-panel_details.jpg" class="ms-docimage"  style="max-width:600px;"/>